education.vic.gov.au

 • Offer support to students, families and schools through involvement in individual, group and family work

-• Provide support at critical incidents in schools where appropriate
+• Provide support during/following critical incidents in schools where appropriate

-Schools may also have access to other allied health officers such as occupational therapists or school nurses.
+Schools may also have access to other allied health professionals such as mental health practitioners or school nurses.
 They may be employed by the school, area or region.

 3. Other professional support available